mjopenglsdl/small3d/README.md

 Getting Started
 ---------------

-You can do this on pretty much any operating system.
+Let's get right to it.
+You can do this on Windows, Linux or MacOS.
 If you encounter difficulties [let me know](https://github.com/dimi309/small3d/issues).
 We are going to create a ball that can be moved using the keyboard arrows.
 Even though small3d is small, it can do a lot more than this.
 But this exercise will get you started and then you can continue, using the [API documentation](https://codedocs.xyz/dimi309/small3d/) and having a look at the source code of two games that have already been developed with the engine ([Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D) and [Chase the Goat 3D](https://github.com/dimi309/ChaseTheGoat3D)).

 I assume that you alredy have your compiler set up.
 You also need to install [cmake](https://cmake.org) and [conan](https://www.conan.io) and make sure they can be executed from the command line (the proposed way to use the engine is to deploy it from conan.io.
-If you prefer to compile it from source code, there are [instructions](BUILDING.md) about how to do this, but it is quite an involved procedure.
+If you prefer to compile it yourself swithout conan, there are [instructions](BUILDING.md) about how to do this, but it is quite an involved procedure.
 I will always make sure that the engine can be built this way though).

 To begin with, let's make a directory for our ball-moving masterpiece from the command line: